TheSpaghettiDetective/obico-server/website/docs/user-guides/unarchive-printer.md

 If some of your printers have been archived, that's because you have more printers than your plan allows.

-## The number of printers your plan allows
+## The number of printers your plan allows {#the-number-of-printers-your-plan-allows}

 * If your account is on the Free plan, you can't have more than 1 printer.